SourceForgery/tachikoma/README.md

 * Create directories e.g `mkdir -p /opt/example.com/domainkeys /opt/example.com/postfix`
 * Put the private key in `/etc/opendkim/domainkeys` or if you use a docker version make sure that you put the file in the mounted directory e.g `/opt/example.com/domainkeys` make sure that you name the file `<DNS_NAME>._domainkey.<DOMAIN>.private` e.g `20180719._domainkey.example.com.private` where DNS_NAME is what you set in the above instructions.

+### Postfix settings that differ from default ###

+In `/opt/postfix.sh` some default configurations have been altered

+By default tachikoma does not reply to the sender with a bounce message, this as the server handles the response instead.
+To revert to the default post fix behaviour remove the following line from the file

+`postconf -e "bounce_service_name=discard"`

+The default retry behaviour has also been altered for deferred email to retry in 14400s (4 hours) instead of 4000s (just over an hour) and it will keep trying for three days instead of five.
+To revert to the default behaviour remove these lines

+`postconf -e "maximal_backoff_time=14400s" postconf -e "maximal_queue_lifetime=3d"`